yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 TODO Show video of a reasonable reset distribution

 You can also modify where the camera is pointing at in case it can't see the robot or enough of the workspace in simulation.
 Simply modify "base_camera_settings"."target" value accordingly, which is the 3D point the camera points at.
-Finally you can also modify the mean position cubes are spawned at as well as how large of a square area they are randomized in in the config file.
+Finally ou can also modify the mean position cubes are spawned at as well as how large of a square area they are randomized in in the config file.

 The default options for the sim settings are tested and should work so you can also skip modifying the simulation environment and go straight to setting up the real camera.

 > [!NOTE]
 > Occlusion can make grasping a cube harder.
-If you plan to modify the sim environment make sure the cube is visible, close to the camera, and generally not behind the robot from the camera's perspective.
+If you plan to modify the sim environment make sure the cube is always visible, close to the camera, and generally not behind the robot from the camera's perspective.
 If it isn't, you can modify the camera accordingly or also modify the spawn region for the cube in the env_config.json file.
+Moreover larger spawn region areas will take longer to learn to solve in simulation.

 You might also notice that we often use `--env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json` in scripts.
 The codebase is built to support different environments and configurations so passing these tells those scripts which environment you want to work with and with what settings.